Chinese 101 Daily Class Schedule

 Lab Work

-Sign up for a Weekly Speaking Practice Session MANDATORY and GRADED
+Sign up for a Weekly Speaking Practice Session MANDATORY, IN PERSON, and GRADED

 50 min.
 For this week’s self-study lab work, complete HW3: